Geraldine Elizabeth Carmichael: Career and legal issues

 In 1961, she was arrested for counterfeiting U.S. currency in the Los Angeles, California, area.
 She jumped bail and went on the run in 1962 with Vivian and their children.

 While on the run, Carmichael faked a serious car accident in an effort to shed her identity as a man.
 She changed her name to Liz Carmichael in the late 1960s.
 She often introduced her wife, Vivian Barrett Michael, as her secretary.

 In 1973, still on the run from her 1961 arrest, Carmichael was working at the United States Marketing Institute (USMI), in Los Angeles.
 There she met Dale Clifft, who had invented a three-wheeled car with low fuel consumption.
 With Clifft, she left the USMI to form the Twentieth Century Motor Car Corporation, whose goal was to market the unique, low-fuel-consumption vehicle.
 The company's main product, the Dale car, was widely covered in the press, with its claim of 70 miles per gallon coming at the time of the Arab oil embargo.
 Carmichael falsely promoted herself as being widowed (her husband "Jim" had supposedly died in 1966), and holding degrees in mechanical engineering and business from Ohio State University and Miami University, respectively.
 Twentieth Century Motor Car Corporation would ultimately prove to be fraudulent and was only in existence for four years.

 Following accusations of financial impropriety at the Twentieth Century Motor Car Corporation, Carmichael was charged with 31 counts of grand theft, fraud, and corporate securities violations.

+She was found guilty of conspiracy, grand theft, and fraud.
+For four years, she appealed her conviction.
+While she was out on bail when she fled (with her five children).
 She went into hiding, and was featured in a 1989 episode of Unsolved Mysteries, which detailed the fraud behind the Dale, for which she was a wanted fugitive.

 Roughly two weeks after the episode aired, a tip from a viewer led police to Dale, Texas, where Carmichael was eventually found working at a flower shop under the alias Katherine Elizabeth Johnson.
-She was arrested, extradited to California, tried and sent to prison.
-She served 18 months in a men's prison, despite having been recognized as a woman by the courts.
+She was arrested, extradited to California, and sent to prison.
+She served two and one-half years in a men's prison, despite having been recognized as a woman by the courts.
+She was released and lived in an undisclosed location for years.
 Carmichael died of cancer in February 2004.